 So, our family has adopted a rather laid-back way of enjoying this festive season.
 We do something as big a most movie miracles.
 We spend three days with Dwayne Johnson, the Rock.
 Wow, does he put on a season!
 Okay!
 We don’t see the Rock, but don’t blame us; we invite ourselves every year.
 The good news is, we do not stress as we have no celebrities to mingle or buy gifts for!
 No large muscles to hang mistletoe.

 Okay, kidding aside, we simply have learned to enjoy what we have even in the difficult years.
 But the saying “Happy Holidays, is an oxymoron.
 For many, there is little happy or much holi.
 Therefore, my brave holiday friends, it’s time to take your holidays back!
 Seize the season, sack the stress, regroup the holi to days, and just enjoy the cookies.
 It’s possible.

 Our traditions are around Hannukkah, but this year we put up Christmas lights for our 6-year old neighbor.
+And trust me the whole world in all it’s cultures needs 10 tips to eat healthy and enjoy the holiday season!
 The whole idea was fun to join with others and make the holidays something to remember.

 Try the list below.
-It’s our holiday family commandments.
+It’s our holiday family commandments of 10 tips to eat healthy and enjoy the holiday season.
 If all but one or two work, it will be enough to make this year that much better.

 ‘Tis the season to be generous.
 It’s old news that food is connected to more than our forks.
 We strive to feel good, be happy, satisfied, be a part of things.
 And sometimes, we overeat because of the imbalances surrounding our lives.
 Generosity is a strong house, built upon a rock – and it actually helps balance our lives.
 Anything positive we build upon is a defense against those annoying little weak moments that sometimes control us.